14 Best B2B Cold Email Templates to Get Your Leads' Attention

 send-now-hubspot-sales-bar

-This email clearly states the purpose of the outreach and includes information about previous clients to demonstrate credibility.
-The email is wrapped up with a call-to-action that outlines the next steps.
+This email template works because it clearly states the purpose of your outreach and includes information about previous clients to demonstrate your credibility.

 Example of B2B email for finding the right person to talk to